 The Coues deer is the smallest species of the whitetail family and also known as the "Gray Ghost" of the desert.
 Since the Coues deer is so small, they will vanish before your eyes, even in the Arizona open terrain.

 Rifle seasons are in October, November, and December.
-Late November and through December these bucks will be busy in pre rut and rut mode chasing other bucks away from their doe and will make the hunt somewhat easier.
+Late December these rutting bucks will be busy rut mode chasing other bucks away from their doe and will make the hunt somewhat easier.
 The rifle season will be cool to cold temperatures and the bucks can be up and about all day.
 You will mostly see them up in the mornings sunbathing and during the days bedded up in the shadows.
-Shots can be as close as 100 yards to 800+ yards.
-Knowing this, the hunter must start practicing long before the season starts.
+Shots can be as close as 300 yards out to 800+ yards.
+Knowing this, the hunter must start practicing long range pratice before the season starts.
 It would be wise to shoot with a bi-pod or shooting stick in different positions—you never know where that huge buck will appear and you must be ready.

-The Arizona trophy coues deer draw takes place annually on the second Tuesday in June, the next draw deadline is June 11th, 2019.
+The Arizona coues deer draw takes place annually in May, the next draw deadline is June 4th, 2024.
 Don’t miss it!
 Contact us for any application or hunt questions.
 AZGF hunting license can be purchase and you can apply for the AZ draw on online at www.azgfd.gov website.

-The OTC tags and licenses for our trophy Arizona coues deer trip are purchased over the counter and do not need to be drawn.
+The OTC tags and licenses for our trophy Arizona coues deer trip are purchased online and do not need to be drawn.

 Our archery Arizona coues deer trips are currently running a 100% shot opportunity on multiple bucks!
 Our most productive methods of hunting the "grey ghost" is by glassing and stalking with an emphasis on glassing.